 Influenza infections in birds are divided in two groups on the basis of their pathogenicity:

-- Highly Pathogenic Avian Influenza (HPAI): spreads rapidly causing serious disease with high mortality (up to 100% within 48 hours) in most poultry species (except domestic waterfowl)
+Highly Pathogenic Avian Influenza (HPAI): spreads rapidly causing serious disease with high mortality (up to 100% within 48 hours) in most poultry species (except domestic waterfowl)

-- Low Pathogenic Avian Influenza (LPAI): causing generally a mild disease, may easily go undetected
+Low Pathogenic Avian Influenza (LPAI): causing generally a mild disease, may easily go undetected

-Highly pathogenic avian influenza outbreaks starting 10/2016
+Highly pathogenic avian influenza (HPAI) - Latest developments 2021

 The veterinary authorities of affected Member States immediately took EU control measures (Council Directive 2005/94/EC) to possibly prevent virus spread to other poultry holdings and established protection and surveillance zones around the infected holdings.
 The Commission continues to call for maintaining extreme vigilance and strict biosecurity on farms to prevent contacts between wild birds and poultry.
 It has adopted urgent protective measures in relation to these outbreaks.
 The disease situation and the measures adopted by the Commission are regularly reviewed during the periodical meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed.